Peter O'Toole: Acting career

-1950s
+1954–1961: Early work and rise to prominence

 O'Toole began working in the theatre, gaining recognition as a Shakespearean actor at the Bristol Old Vic and with the English Stage Company, before making his television debut in 1954.
 He played a soldier in an episode of The Scarlet Pimpernel in 1954.
-He was based at the Bristol Old Vic from 1956 to 1958, appearing in productions of King Lear (1956), The Recruiting Officer (1956), Major Barbara (1956), Othello (1956), and The Slave of Truth (1956).
-He was Henry Higgins in Pygmalion (1957), Lysander in A Midsummer Night's Dream (1957), Uncle Gustve in Oh!
-My Papa!
-(1957), and Jimmy Porter in Look Back in Anger (1957).
+He was based at the Bristol Old Vic from 1956 to 1958, appearing in productions of King Lear, The Recruiting Officer, Major Barbara, Othello, and The Slave of Truth (all 1956).
+He was Henry Higgins in Pygmalion, Lysander in A Midsummer Night's Dream, Uncle Gustave in Oh!
+My Papa!, and Jimmy Porter in Look Back in Anger (all 1957).
 O'Toole was Tanner in Shaw's Man and Superman (1958), a performance he reprised often during his career.
-He was also in Hamlet (1958), The Holiday (1958), Amphitryon '38 (1958), and Waiting for Godot (1958) (as Vladimir).
-He hoped The Holiday would take him to the West End but it ultimately folded in the provinces; during that show he met Sian Phillips who became his first wife.
+He was also in Hamlet, The Holiday, Amphitryon '38, and Waiting for Godot (as Vladimir; all 1958).
+He hoped The Holiday would take him to the West End but it ultimately folded in the provinces; during that show he met Siân Phillips who became his first wife.

 O'Toole continued to appear on television, being in episodes of Armchair Theatre ("The Pier", 1957), and BBC Sunday-Night Theatre ("The Laughing Woman", 1958) and was in the TV adaptation of The Castiglioni Brothers (1958).
-He made his London debut in a musical Oh, My Papa.
-O'Toole gained fame on the West End in the play The Long and the Short and the Tall, performed at the Royal Court starting January 1959.
-His co-stars included Robert Shaw and Edward Judd and it was directed by Lindsay Anderson.
-He reprised his performance for television on Theatre Night in 1959 (although he did not appear in the 1961 film version).
+He made his London debut in a musical, Oh, My Papa.
+He gained fame on the West End in the play The Long and the Short and the Tall, performed at the Royal Court beginning in January 1959.
+His co-stars included Robert Shaw and Edward Judd, and it was directed by Lindsay Anderson.
+O'Toole reprised his performance for television on Theatre Night in 1959 (although he did not appear in the 1961 film version).
 The show transferred to the West End in April and won O'Toole Best Actor of the Year in 1959.